 Your basket is empty.

-Candidates are entitled to an allowance of A4 photocopies in black or colour print, on white or coloured paper.
+Candidates/agents are entitled to an allowance of A4 photocopies in black or colour print, on white or colour paper (depending on stock).
+These are provided free of charge.

-The following positions attract a printing allowances for each candidate:
+The following positions attract a printing allowance for each candidate/agent:

 Student Voice Member